 COLORS AND DÉCOR

-Intentionally soothing with culturally responsive artwork, plants, and fish tank.
+Intentionally soothing with culturally responsive artwork and plants.

 Intuitive flow with clearly designated directions and signs.

 Ample parking, access to public transportation, gender inclusive